ThisNarciss/petspaw/README.md

 ## License

-The Cat's Paw website is open-source and available under the MIT License.
+The Pet's Paw website is open-source and available under the MIT License.

-Thank you for your interest in the Cat's Paw website built with Next.js!
+Thank you for your interest in the Pet's Paw website built with Next.js!
 If you have any questions or feedback, feel free to contact us or open an issue.
 Enjoy the world of adorable cats! 🐾